kiwi0fruit/ultimate-question/ultimate_question.md

 **Some notes:**

 - Presumably, there are many “layers” on which populations exist.
-The vertices themself are the atomic individuals that are characterised by their edges.
+The vertices themselves are the atomic individuals that are characterized by their edges.
 All the vertices are the basic population (basic level).
 But the goal of the model is to get the individuals at next levels: as patterns in the graph (there may be even cycles of patterns changing to each other, like wave).
 The interesting individuals are patterns (subgraphs that persist in the changing graph during time).
 And there expected layers on layers.

 - From some point of view my task to create this specific model is an attempt to figure out whether postulates of natural selection are sufficient for evolution with endless complication (given the simplest beginning structure possible) or not sufficient.

 - The constraint that the process starts from the graph consisting of the only one vertex may be wrong.
-The cases where there are two or three (but no more) verteses at the beginning should also be investigated.
+The cases where there are two or three (but no more) vertices at the beginning should also be investigated.

 ### 4.2 Examples of the models that resemble the desired model [≡](#toc){#s4_2}